-One other claim - a claim that is also made about some other non-caloric sweeteners - is that there is an altered insulin response, blood sugar level and, in turn, appetite following consumption of sucralose.
+One other claim – a claim that is also made about some other non-caloric sweeteners – is that there is an altered insulin response, blood sugar level and, in turn, appetite following consumption of sucralose.
 There are claims that this is a learned sensory response from associating the sweet taste of sucralose with sugar which leads to the insulin response.
 It’s well known that high sugar intakes only lead to short term satiety and this is followed by a subsequent increase in appetite and it has been claimed that the same happens following sucralose ingestion.
-However, this is not the case and the sensation of appetite is very complex involving a number of hormones as well as there being sensory involvement via the nervous system.
-Indeed, it’s been demonstrated there was no increase in insulin nor in appetite following sucralose ingestion[3, 8, 9].
+However, this is not the case and the sensation of appetite is very complex involving a number of hormones as well as there being sensory involvement via the nervous system[11, 12].
+Indeed, it’s been demonstrated that sucralose has no effect on a person’s blood glucose response or appetite when studied up to 12 weeks[3, 8, 11, 12].

 There have been some articles claiming an association between sucralose and tumour development, some of which reference the Ramazzini Institute study.
 There are a number of issues with this study.
 Firstly, as in the case of the Abou-Donia et al study, this trial was performed on rodents (mice) and not humans: whilst trials on rodents can be useful, they are often quite poor at predicting how humans will react.

 The second issue refers to the high levels of sucralose that the mice were fed.
-The US FDA recommends humans do not consume more than 5mg of sucralose per kilogram body weight.
-The mice receiving the smallest dose of sucralose received 12 times this amount: 60mg of sucralose per kg bodyweight.
-At very high doses most substances are likely to have a negative effect on your body; even water, for example: consuming 12 times the recommended amount can give rise to water intoxication, with serious adverse reactions; this does not mean clean water is in any way dangerous at typical intakes.
+The US FDA recommends that humans do not consume more than 5mg of sucralose per kilogram body weight.
+The mice receiving the smallest dose of sucralose received 12 times the US ADI: 60mg of sucralose per kg bodyweight.
+At very high doses most substances are likely to have a negative effect on your body; even water, for example: consuming 12 times the recommended amount can give rise to water intoxication with serious adverse reactions; this does not mean clean water is in any way dangerous at typical intakes.
 At time of writing, no study has found any negative effects from using sucralose when consumed within recommended amounts.
-There have been well over 100 studies published in peer reviewed articles, some demonstrating that there was no link with tumour in rats at all[2, 12].
+There have been well over 100 studies published in peer reviewed articles, some demonstrating that there was no link with tumour in rats at all[2, 16].

 Sucralose has been demonstrated to be safe for consumption by humans by numerous studies and reports.
 The adverse press sucralose receives seems primarily to be due to the fact that it is artificial and this term is very much maligned in nutrition.
 It’s important to note that ‘artificial’ doesn’t always mean bad in the same way as ‘natural’ doesn’t always mean good.
 A quick internet search will reveal a number of articles and blog posts demonising sucralose and reporting it in a negative manner.
 These are really only based on poorly designed studies and other articles - most of which have subsequently been discredited - or the fact that naturalistic advocators feel that, because sucralose is artificial, it isn’t good for the body and should be avoided.
 Too often people latch onto a study and take its results as given ignoring the study design and conflicting factors.
 The sucralose debate is a clear demonstration of this.